volodymyrhudyma/blog/content/blog/2020-09-01-algorithms-quick-sort-in-javascript.md

 teaser: // TEASEr
 date: 2020-09-01T17:30:41.647Z
 ---
+Quick Sort algorithm is one of the most popular sorting algorithms developed by the British computer scientist [](https://en.wikipedia.org/wiki/Tony_Hoare "Tony Hoare")**Tony Hoare** in **1959[](https://en.wikipedia.org/wiki/Quicksort#cite_note-1)** and published in **1961**.

+If implemented well, it can be about two to three times faster than its main competitors, merge sort and heapsort.

+In this article we will learn more about **Quick Sort** and how it can be implemented most efficiently.

 ## The definition

 **Quick Sort** is an efficient sorting algorithm that follows the "divide-and-conquer" approach.